cjavdev/twilio-tinker-time/README.md

 If you don't already have a Twilio account, visit Twilio's [sign up page](https://www.twilio.com/try-twilio) to sign up for a free account.

-Note down your Account SID and Auth Token, as these will be essential for the workshop exercises.
+Note down your **Account SID** and **Auth Token**, as these will be essential for the workshop exercises.

+Also, we'll be installing the Twilio WebChat feature that is part of Flex.

+You'll want the `flexFlowId` A.K.A. the Address of the messaging flow for Flex.

 2. Replit